Note

 }

-laststate = digitalRead(dhtPin);
+laststate = digitalRead(GPIOPIN);

 if (counter == 255) break;

-// ignore first 3 transitions
+// Ignore first 3 transitions (DHT11 response signal)

-if ((i >= 4) && (i%2 == 0)) {
+if ((i >= 4) && (i % 2 == 0))

 dht11_dat[j/8] <<= 1;

-if (counter > 50)
+if (counter > 16)

 dht11_dat[j/8] |= 1;